tungthtran/ambry/Rest-API.md

 ###### BlobInfo
 The user metadata and blob properties as response headers.
 ##### _Success response_
-A successful response is indicated by the status code 200 OK.
+A successful response is indicated by the status code `200 Ok`.
 ###### Without sub-resources
 The body of the response will contain the content of the blob.
 ###### UserMetadata